syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/Cell-Types/How-to-Use-a-Combo-Box-in-a-Cell.md

 {% endhighlight  %}

 {% highlight vb %}
-'Assumes this.dt is a DataTable object with at least 2 columns named "id" and "display".
+'Assumes this.dataTable is a DataTable object with at least 2 columns named "id" and "display".
 'Sets the style properties.
 Dim style As GridStyleInfo = GridControl1(4, 2)
 style.CellType = "ComboBox"
-style.DataSource = dt
+style.DataSource = dataTable
 style.DisplayMember = "display"

 'Displays in the grid cell.